 A corporation is state law creation while the C simply signifies how the corporation is taxed for federal income tax purposes.
 C-corporations are taxed both at the entity level, on profits the business makes, and at the shareholder level, on distributions made to shareholders.

-Both the S and C corporations are formed and operate the same in regards to state law purposes.
-The difference lies in how they are treated for federal income tax purposes.
+You might be surprised to learn that both corporation types (S and C corporations) are formed and operate the same in regards to state law purposes.
+The difference between the two corporation types lies in how they are treated for federal income tax purposes.
 A S-corporation pays no entity level tax allowing it to pass-through any gains and losses directly to its shareholders who report them on their personal income tax forms.
 In order to qualify for an S-corporation election, certain criteria need to be met.
 These qualifications limit the number of shareholders as well as who those shareholders may be.

-As you can see, there are many different options when choosing a business form.
+As you can see, there are many different options for business formation.
 These options need to be taken into consideration in order to make the right choice for you.
 Talking to your lawyer will ensure that you choose the form that will provide you and your business with the most benefits.